 Figure 6.2.x.2-1: PDU Session Establishment

 1. The UE sends a PDU Session Establishment Request message with the PDU session type as Ethernet and includes the ATSSS capabilities as per rel-18.
-In addition, if the UE supports any MPQUIC proxy protocols in the case of Ethernet PDU Session type, the UE includes the supported MPQUIC proxy protocols (connect-ip, connect-udp, connect-tcp, and/or connect-ethernet) as part of the SM NAS message.
+In addition, if the UE supports any MPQUIC proxy protocols in the case of Ethernet PDU Session type, the UE includes the supported MPQUIC proxy protocols (connect-ip and/or connect-ethernet) as part of the SM NAS message.

 2. The AMF selects an SMF and sends a Nsmf_PDUSession_Create Request message with the PDU Session Establishment Request message.